 - uri URI of the request.
 This must be an absolute path starting with /. - method HTTP method of the request.
 If not specified (or METHOD_ALL specified), all HTTP requests will match. - data payload of the HTTP request.
-This could be a string (utf-8 encoded by default, see data_encoding) or a bytes object. - data encoding the encoding used for data parameter if data is a string. - headers dictionary of the headers of the request to be matched - ordered specifies whether to create an ordered handler or not.
-See above for details.

-header_value_matcher - HeaderValueMatcher that matches values of headers.
+This could be a string (utf-8 encoded by default, see data_encoding) or a bytes object. - data_encoding the encoding used for data parameter if data is a string. - headers dictionary of the headers of the request to be matched - query_string the http query string starting with ?, such as ? username=user - header_value_matcher HeaderValueMatcher that matches values of headers. - handler_type type of handler